SchematicHQ/billy-python/README.md

-# Schematic Sample App for an Image Search App
+# Schematic Sample App for an Image Search Project

 A demo of using Schematic to implement packaging in an application.